ZanzyTHEbar/EasyNetworkManager/README.md

 # EasyNetworkManager Library

 > [!NOTE]\
 > A documentation website is being built for this library, please stand by for the docs.
-Until then, please feel free to ask me any questions in the [discussion](https://github.com/ZanzyTHEbar/EasyNetworkManager/discussions).
+Until then, please feel free to ask me any questions in the [discussion](https://github.com/ZanzyTHEbar/EasyNetworkManager/discussions).\
-> To see an exmaple `Platformio` project that uses this library: <https://github.com/ZanzyTHEbar/WaterChamber>
+> To see an example `Platformio` project that uses this library: <https://github.com/ZanzyTHEbar/WaterChamber>\
 > To see an example of a widly-used production project that uses this library: <https://github.com/EyeTrackVR/OpenIris>

 This is an in-progress library for easy network management.